-Had the business combination been effected on April 1, 2020, the revenue for the year ended March 31, 2021 for the Company from the continuing operations would have been ₹ 42,132.37 million and the net profit for the year ended March 31, 2021 would have been ₹ 4,495.47 million.
+Had the business combination been effected on April 1, 2020, the revenue for the year ended March 31, 2021 for the Company from the continuing operations would have been ₹ 42,137.37 million and the net profit for the year ended March 31, 2021 would have been ₹ 4,495.47 million.

-- 46 The code on Social security, 2020 relating to employee benefits has been approved by the Parliament and has also been published in Official Gazette of India.
+39. The code on Social security, 2020 relating to employee benefits has been approved by the Parliament and has also been published in Official Gazette of India.
 However, the date on which it comes into effect has not been notified and the rules are yet to be framed.
-The Group will complete its evaluation and will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules are published. - 47 The Parent Company has deposits of ₹ 430 million with the financial institutions viz.
-Infrastructure Leasing & Financial Services Ltd. (IL&FS) and IL&FS Financial Services Ltd. (referred to as "IL&FS Group") as on the balance sheet date.
-These were due for maturity from January 2019 to June 2019.
-In view of the uncertainty prevailing with respect to recovery of outstanding balances from IL&FS Group, Management of the Parent Company has fully provided for these deposits, along with interest accrued thereon till the date the deposits had become doubtful of recovery.
-The Management is hopeful of recovery though with a time lag.
-The Parent Company continues to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits. - 48 Ministry of Corporate Affairs (MCA), vide its notification dated March 24, 2021, amended Schedule III of the Companies Act, 2013 with effect from April 1, 2021.
+The Group will complete its evaluation and will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules are published.

+Notes forming part of Condensed Interim Consolidated Financial Statements

+- 40. Ministry of Corporate Affairs (MCA), vide its notification dated March 24, 2021, amended Schedule III of the Companies Act, 2013 with effect from April 1, 2021.
 Management is of the view that since the changes are applicable from April 1, 2021, those are applicable for the financial year commencing from April 1, 2021 and are applicable to Financial statements issued in respect of accounting years commencing on or after April 1st, 2021.
-Therefore, related disclosures are not considered in these financial statements for the year ended on March 31, 2021, although issued after April 1, 2021. - 49 The financial statements are presented in ₹ million and decimal thereof except for per share information or as otherwise stated.

-50 Previous year's figures have been regrouped where necessary to conform to current year's classification.
+Therefore, related disclosures are not considered in these financial statements for the year ended on March 31, 2021, although issued after April 1, 2021. - 41.
+The amounts reported for quarter ended March 31, 2020 were balancing figures between year ended March 31, 2020 (Audited) and nine months ended December 31, 2019 (Unaudited). - 42.
+Previous periods' / year's figures have been regrouped where necessary to conform with the current periods'/ year's classification.

-For Walker Chandiok & Co LLP Chartered Accountants

-Firm Registration No.: 001076N/N500013

-Digitally signed by SHASHI TADWALKAR

-TADWALKAR Date: 2021.04.29 23:17:08 +05'30'

-SHASHI

-Date: April 29, 2021

-For and on behalf of the Board of Directors of Persistent Systems Limited
+For Walker Chandiok & Co LLP Chartered Accountants Firm Registration No.: 001076N/N500013 For and on behalf of the Board of Directors of Persistent Systems Limited